My message is really that racism has no place in the hearts and minds

 Before Racism will be delivered to preschools and childcare centers via a combination of resources available through online learning, print material, and in-person training.
-A vibrant and engaging web-based online instruction program will be the foundation of the program to provide opportunities for all key participants—teachers, childcare professionals, Before Racism specialists, and parents—to discuss and learn from each other.
+A vibrant and engaging web-based instruction program will be the foundation of the program to provide opportunities for all key participants – teachers, childcare professionals, Before Racism facilitators/coaches, and parents – to discuss and learn from each other.

 All materials and activities will be designed for two specific age groups acknowledging their differences in cognitive, social-emotional, and language development: (1) children ages 1–2 years and (2) children ages 3–5 years.